grip-on-software/data-gathering/README.md

   host key verification for the host.
 This works for Git SSH communication and Subversion HTTPS requests.

+### Environment

+When running the scraper agent using [Docker](#docker), as mentioned in that section, all settings and credentials may be set through environment variables, originating from either Docker parameters (Jenkins-style runs only) or `env` files.

+The `env` files may exist in the `/home/agent` directory as added during a build of the Docker image, as well as in the `/home/agent/config` volume; both files are read during startup as well as when starting any scrape operation.
+This writes the variables into the configuration files on the `/home/agent/config` volume (only if they do not yet exist) at startup, and makes other environment variables available during the scrape.

+The following environment variables alter the Docker instance behavior, aside from writing them into the configuration files (if at all):

+- `$CRON_PERIOD`: The frequency of which the scrape should be attempted, i.e., how often to perform the preflight checks and obtain data from sources if all checks pass.
+The period may be `15min`, `hourly`, `daily`, `weekly` and `monthly`.
+This enables the 'Daemon' mode of the scraper and is also necessary for the operation of the scraper web API.
+- `$BIGBOAT_PERIOD`: The frequency of which the status information from the BigBoat dashboard should be retrieved.
+This can hold the same values as `$CRON_PERIOD` and only takes effect if 'Daemon' mode is enabled.
+- `$JENKINS_URL`: Set to any value (preferably the base URL of the Jenkins instance on which the agent runs) to enable the 'Jenkins-style' mode of the scraper.
+- `$PREFLIGHT_ARGS`: Arguments to pass to the script that performs the preflight checks.
+This can be used to skip the checks completely.
+The scraper web API uses this to force a scrape run upon request, but it is otherwise honored for both 'Daemon' and 'Jenkins-style' modes.
+- `$AGENT_LOGGING`: If provided, then this indicates to the logging mechanism that additional arguments and functionality should be provided to upload logging to a logger server on the controller host.
+Aside from this functionality, the 'Daemon' mode of the agent always uploads the entire log to the controller at the end of the scrape.
+- `$JIRA_KEY`: The JIRA key to use for the entire scrape operation.
+This is required to generate and spread keys to the VCS sources and controller, as well as to actually perform the collection.
+It may be provided at a later moment than the initial startup.
+- `$DEFINITIONS_CREDENTIALS_ENV`: Used during key generation to determine the environment variable holding the path to store/obtain the main private key.
+- `$SOURCE_HOST` and `$DEFINITIONS_HOST`: Used during key generation to spread the public key to, assuming they are GitLab hosts, when the sources have not been located yet.

+### Seats

+For `seats_to_json.py`, the presence of a `seats.yml` specification file is necessary.
+The YAML file contains keys and values, which may contain sub-arrays and lists.
+The following keys are necessary:

+- `sheet`: The name of the worksheet within the XLS/XLSX workbook that contains the seat counts.
+- `filename`: Format that valid workbook file names must adhere to.
+The format must contain `strptime` format codes in order to deduce the time at which the file was created.
+- `projects`: An array of project names and project keys.
+The project name should appear in the first worksheet column (excluding the `prefixes`).
+  The project keys may be a single JIRA key to map the project name to, or a list of JIRA keys to distribute the seat counts evenly over.
+- `prefixes`: A list of strings that should be removed from names in the first worksheet column before using them as a project name.
+- `ignore`: A list of strings that indicate that no further projects can be found in the remaining rows when a name in the first worksheet column starts with one of the ignore strings.

+### Topdesk

-Finally, for `topdesk_to_json.py`, the presence of a `topdesk.cfg` configuration file is necessary.
+For `topdesk_to_json.py`, the presence of a `topdesk.cfg` configuration file is necessary.
 The projects section has option names corresponding to JIRA keys and values corresponding to the project representation pass number in the CSV dump.
 The names section have internal identifiers for the columns in the CSV dump as options, and their associated values are the actual names in the CSV dump.
 The whitelist section contains a global whitelist, which is a regular expression that matches descriptions of items that are relevant events.
 The project-specific whitelist(s) instead match event descriptions that are specifically relevant to the project.
 The blacklist section can only have a global blacklist that filters irrelevant events based on their description.